wp-plugins/reusable-text-blocks/readme.txt

 * Added Media Button to quickly add shortcode to WP Text Editor
 * 'show_text_block' now has third parameter that passes all shortcode parameters to the text block, for example: [text-blocks id="198" location="okc"]
 * Create custom templates: text-blocks-{$id}.php, or pass template="homepage" in your shortcode for text-blocks-homepage.php
-* New checkbox in widget to hide the title

 = 1.4.5 =
 * Enabled revisions